1368129224/tgbot-for-tdl/README.md

 ## Features

-- Download files to different paths according to the selected tag
+- Download files to different paths according to the selected tag.
+- Supports multiple messages to be downloaded in one message and single-threaded download the files.

 ## TODO

 - [ ] Change config via tgbot.
-- [ ] Support multiple message links in one message and downloads them simultaneously.
+- [x] Support multiple message links in one message and downloads them simultaneously.

 ## Known issues